alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 - <b>2.
 Cached</b>: The `AuthSession` stored in cache
 - <b>3.
 Runtime</b>: The `AuthSession` object used in your application's runtime to make authenticated calls

-In its remote form, the AuthSession some state on a remote server.</br>
+In its remote form, the AuthSession is stored in some serialized form a remote server.</br>
 In its cached form, the AuthSession is serialized JSON.</br>
 In its runtime form, the AuthSession is a Swift struct.